davidpongoGit/Technical-Exercise-Submission-Kubernetes/README.md

 # Technical-Exercise-Submission-Kubernetes
 Demonstration of my skills and understanding in manual and automated testing, test case preparation, and API testing.
-This is for the Software Engineer in Test at UltimateQA.

 <h2>Table of Contents</h2>